 The business leaders were also concerned about employee morale and welfare, with 34pc responding that they believed the vaccination issue had negatively impacted relations with their staff.

 Most respondents (84pc) said they believed employees did wish to return to offices eventually.

 When asked whether they would dismiss an employee who was not vaccinated or refused to get vaccinated without a reasonable excuse, 15pc said they would.
 This is a significant drop from 40pc in a similar survey by HRLocker completed in January.

 As for mandating vaccines, 8pc said they planned to do this – which was down from 23pc in January.
 The majority of respondents (61pc) replied that they wanted the Government to make vaccines a necessary requirement for employees who want to go back to offices.

-“We’re putting measures in place now to ensure our clients are in the best possible position if, and when, Government guidance on vaccine status-checks is updates to support businesses.
+“We’re putting measures in place now to ensure our clients are in the best possible position if, and when, Government guidance on vaccine status checks is updated to support businesses.
 However, it is imperative that employers seek legal advice to ensure their compliance with all regulatory and industry requirements and that the use of data is fair, relevant and necessary for a specific purpose,” Coleman concluded.